paperlands/paperlands.github.io/_notes/rft.md

 ---
 SAMPLE RFLs:
 1. I want to help students [gain a deeper understanding for fractals and recursion] through [playing and programming simple graphics on the computer].
-2. I want to help students [refine their product launch copy] through [analysis how famous companies do it].
+2. I want to help students [refine their product launch copy] through [analysing how famous companies do it].
 3. I want to help students [learn more about how food is made] through [getting them to grow their own vege].
 4. I want to help students [better understand the importance of good governance] through [getting them to run a mini civilisation].